circleci/circleci-docs/jekyll/_cci2/getting-started.md

           - run: echo "A first hello"
     ```

 2. Next, rename your two jobs so that they have different names.
-In this example they are named `one` and `two`.
+In this example, they are named `one` and `two`.
 Change the contents of the echo statements to something different.
 To make the {% comment %} TODO: Job {% endcomment %}build take a longer period of time we can add a system `sleep` command.

 3. Add a `workflows` section to your `config.yml` file.
 The workflows section can be placed anywhere in the file.
-Typically it is found either at the top or the bottom of the file.
+Typically, it is found either at the top or the bottom of the file.

     ```yml